avinashreddy02/AzureMLCap/README.md

 remote_run.get_status()
 remote_run.wait_for_completion()
 ```
-Screen shot of the run details widget
+### Screen shot of the run details widget for automl

 ![](runwidget_1.PNG)